nodesman/essential-education/books/harmful_people/outline.md

 - Categories of Harm (Emotional, Psychological, Financial, Physical, Relational, Reputational)
 - Common Tactics and Manipulations
     - Weaponizing labels (e.g., calling targets "idealistic", "not pragmatic", "too sensitive")
+    - Superficial charm or feigned diplomacy to disarm or manipulate.
 - Red Flags and Early Warning Signs

 ## Part 2: The Role of Boundaries